formalblocks/DbC-GPT-v2/assets/file_search/erc7683_interface.md

     /**
      * @notice Opens a cross-chain order
      * @dev To be called by the user
-     * @dev This method MUST emit the Open event
+     * @dev This method must emit the Open event
-     * @dev MUST validate orderDataType
-     * @dev MUST enforce orderId uniqueness
+     * @test Consider: order uniqueness, state changes (no nonce needed for onchain orders)
+     * @test Focus on openedOrders state changes only
+     * @test Use simple bytes32 conversion, not complex hashing
      * @param order The OnchainCrossChainOrder definition */
     $ADD POSTCONDITION HERE